tao-cumplido/binary-reader/packages/reader/readme.md

 The following encodings are currently supported for text characters and strings:

 - ASCII
+- ISO 8859-1
 - UTF-8
 - UTF-16
 - UTF-32

 Note that for UTF-16 and UTF-32 the byte order is relevant.

 In most cases reading more than one byte requires a byte order to be set.
 The byte order can be set on the reader instance or on the data type provided to the `next()` method, the order on the data type takes precedence over the instance one.
 For consistency, the `next()` method always returns an object of the form `{ value: T, byteLength: number }`.
 While in many cases the number of bytes to read is known beforehand, this is not always the case.
-For example one character of text in UTF-8 encoding can be between 1 and 4 bytes.
+For example one character of text in UTF-8 encoding can be between 1 and 4 bytes long.

 ## Installation